mostafaism1/cracking_the_coding_interview/Review.md

      - The way I like to think about Min/Max Heaps is by comparing them to Binary **Search** trees, and the difference is the following:
      - In Min/Max Heaps there's no relation/ordering between the values of **left and right subtree** nodes, the relation is only between a given subtree and its parent.
-     - In a Binary Search Tree there's all nodes in the left subtree are less than the those of the right subtree.
+     - In a Binary Search Tree, however, there's a relation between the values of **left and right subtree** nodes, all nodes in the left subtree are less than the those of the right subtree.

    - Min Heap Operations